 Sharing in Growth is an intense programme of business development designed specifically to accelerate growth in your business.
 Consequently you will need to integrate this into your business plan and commit people accordingly.
 The programme provides approximately £1 million of Regional Growth Fund support per project over four years.
 You must match the cost of the support with an equivalent in kind contribution, typically from the cost of your people being trained.
 Your commitment is therefore essential in getting full benefit from the training but also ensuring that your in kind contribution satisfies relevant state aid contribution criteria.
 To comply with Regional Growth Fund conditions, you will be required to report progress towards agreed targets specified in the Beneficiary Agreement and confirm of your in-kind contribution.
 Sharing in Growth UK Ltd will incur the costs of all trainers provided and recover these costs directly from the Regional Growth Fund.
 We will assign a business transformation manager who will discuss with you the reporting requirements and the payment process for the programme.

-Download our "Where" PDF
+Download our "who" PDF

 It is expected that sites with a turnover of between £10M and £40M will benefit most from this level of intensity and that each site improvement programme would require approximately £1M of Regional Growth Fund support to deliver.
 Any Regional Growth Fund support would need to be financially matched by the applicant in line with State Aid rules.